 Only in Steamboat Springs do western heritage and rich skiing history weave together in an unforgettable week of festive winter celebration.

-From Feb.
-5-9, 2015, many of the time-honored traditions on display throughout Winter Carnival are experiences that are truly one-of-a-kind.
+Many of the time-honored traditions on display throughout Winter Carnival are experiences that are truly one-of-a-kind.
 Here’s an idea of sights you’ll only see in Steamboat Springs during Winter Carnival:

 Ski-joring down Lincoln Avenue